Posted in the 'Micky and Davy Together Again' section are two videos filmed at a Together Again show in Boston in August 1995. Check them out here.

 Don't forget to check yesterday's blog post for a picture of what's inside the Instant Replay deluxe edition.
 It looks great!

-In the meantime, here's another Instant Replay picture to hold you over (courtesy of Ed over at the SH Forums).
+In the meantime, here's another Instant Replay picture to hold you over, courtesy of Ed Reilly.
 The original Colgems cassette!

 Check out the packaging for the Instant Replay deluxe edition set, courtesy of Andrew Sandoval's Facebook page.